janobono/code-exercise-106/README.md

 - Structure
     - DTO files are in same package as services.
 I would say putting them into some sub-package would increase readability of structure
+- ReportDataDto
+    - has unused percentage field
+    - Integer was used for salary
 - No validation
     - in case of invalid data
     - no processing (skip) empty line from input CSV